 Language is rich and decadent in romance novels, a certain way to arouse the reader and create a fantasy world.
 In fact, when I looked at the most frequently used words in the average romance novel, the top five were need, want, pleasure, mouth and stir.
-The lingo evokes bodice-ripping heroines; but passion not only rules lovers, it guides good cooks.
+These are words of both erotic literature and sexy cooking.
+In fact, the lingo evokes bodice-ripping heroines; but passion not only rules lovers, it guides good cooks.

 Kick things up a notch, giving a shoulder rub to your partner as she valiantly chops, or slipping behind Chef Boy for a squeeze while he stirs an aromatic sauce.
 Now you’re really starting to cook up all sorts of erotic possibilities and a promise of an appetite that will be satisfied later.
 Just don’t forget about knives being sharp and stovetops being hot if you abandon yourself while dinner is simmering.

+Love these recipes?
+Get the cookbook.
 Diane Brown is author of The Seduction Cookbook: Culinary Creations For Lovers

 FREE APHRODISIAC NEWSLETTER

 Subscribe to our free aphrodisiac newsletter